DanielJonesEB/engineerbetter.com/_posts/2016-05-05-bosh-concourse.markdown

 `terraform destroy`

-In the next part of this series, we will look at using this to deploy Concourse.
+In the 2nd part of this post, we will look at using BOSH to deploy Concourse.